stikosek/stikosekutilities/README.md

 # stikosek utilities

-A hack / utility mod for the game Muck
+stikosekutilities is a utility mod for the game Muck with many features.
-Coded updated and managed by stikosek.
 Scroll down for install instructions.

 # Features: